salazardenise/algorithms/dynamic/README.md

 | 2    | 50 | 50 | 1     |
 | 3    | 50 | 50 | 1     |

 A greedy approach would be to pick the 1st k items sorted by v/w.
 In this example, it picks item 1 first and puts it in the knapsack.
 It then halts because adding items 2 or 3 to the knapsack will exceed the knapsack's total capacity.
-The greedy algorithm thus consists of only item 1 with a value of 52.
+The greedy solution thus consists of only item 1 with a value of 52.
 The dynamic programming algorithm proposed here will pick the optimal subset of items 2 and 3, which fills the entire knapsack with an optimal value of 100.

 ### Input